 So having explored our surroundings on foot and then slightly further to Porto Cristo on bike we decided to get a bit more adventurous and hire a car in order to see a bit more of Mallorca.
-This had the added fun of Andrew’s first experience of driving on the wrong side of the road but we certainly got to see a bit more of the island.
+This had the added fun of Andrew’s first experience of driving on the wrong side of the road but we certainly got to see a bit more of the island including.

 Having bought wifi from the hotel we had a nice route planned from S’Illot to Manacor and on to Palma before heading to the West coast and exploring a little of the Serra de Tramuntana.
-A lot to try and fit in, in our 11hour window!
+A lot to try and fit in, in our 11 hour window!

 So off we set with a slight bump as Andrew instantly reversed into a parked car …ooops!… and then slowly got used to both being on the wrong side of the car and the wrong side of the road.
-As we headed West we decide to only pause briefly in Manacor to take a little breather and check that Andrew is doing ok as he tries to unlearn 15 years of ingrained driving – i.e where the gear stick is and what way to look on a round about.
+As we headed West we decide to only pause briefly in Manacor to take a little breather and check that Andrew is doing ok as he tried to unlearn 15 years of ingrained driving – i.e where the gear stick is and what way to look on a round about.

-We head out to explore and come up right at Palma Cathedral or to give it, its full title Cathedral of Santa Maria of Palma, more commonly referred to as La Seu.
+We head out to explore and came up right at Palma Cathedral or to give it, its full title Cathedral of Santa Maria of Palma, more commonly referred to as La Seu.
 We explore round about the Cathedral and through the little winding streets behind it but opt not to go inside as it has quite a high entrance fee.

 The Cathedral is certainly a beautiful building and clearly very busy so we soon head inward and further into Palma town.
 The streets are lined with places to eat and there is some lovely architecture but we soon loose our appreciation of how nice Palma is due to a significant lack of public restrooms, After ending up spending more than an hour looking for somewhere to go before finally finding a McDonald’s, our opinions of Palma were slightly marred by it’s lack of amenities.